How to Write More (Spoiler Alert: It’s Not About Time)

 “Time management”

 See the pattern?
-In this blog post, I want to really dig deep into why most people think that time is the biggest obstacle to writing more, and then convince you that actually, time is just one small piece to the prolific publishing puzzle.
+In this article, I want to really dig deep into why most academics think that time is the biggest obstacle to writing more, and then convince you that actually, time is just one small piece to the prolific publishing puzzle.

 Time management is just one small piece to the publishing puzzle.Click To Tweet